Indigenous Australians: Terms "Black" and "Blackfella"

-The term "Black" has been used to refer to Aboriginal Australians since European colonisation.
-While originally related to skin colour and often used pejoratively, the term is used today to indicate Aboriginal heritage or culture in general and refers to any people of such heritage regardless of their level of skin pigmentation.
-In the 1970s, many Aboriginal activists, such as Gary Foley, proudly embraced the term "Black", and writer Kevin Gilbert's book from the time was entitled Living Black.
-The book included interviews with several members of the Aboriginal community, including Robert Jabanungga, reflecting on contemporary Aboriginal culture.
-Use of this term varies depending on context and its use needs care as it may be deemed inappropriate.
-The term "Black" has sometimes caused confusion with African immigrants.
+British colonists from their early settlement used the term "Black" to refer to Aboriginal Australians and later Torres Strait Islanders.
+While the term originally related to skin colour and was often used pejoratively, today the term is used to indicate Aboriginal or Torres Strait Islander heritage or culture in general.
+It refers to any people of such heritage regardless of their level of skin pigmentation.

-Living Black is an Australian news and current affairs program covering "issues affecting Aboriginal and Torres Strait Islander Australians".
+In the 1970s, with a rise in Aboriginal activism, leaders such as Gary Foley proudly embraced the term "Black".
+For example, writer Kevin Gilbert's book of that time was entitled Living Black.
+The book included interviews with several members of the Aboriginal community, including Robert Jabanungga, who reflected on contemporary Aboriginal culture.
+Living Black is also the name of an Australian TV news and current affairs program covering "issues affecting Aboriginal and Torres Strait Islander Australians".
 It is presented and produced by Karla Grant, an Arrernte woman.

+Use of the term "Black" varies depending on context, and its use may be deemed inappropriate.
+Furthermore, the term sometimes causes confusion as it can refer to Indigenous Australians, other groups such as African Australians and Melanesian Australians (South Sea Islanders, Papua New Guinean Australians, and Fijian Australians) or all Black people.

 A significant number of Aboriginal and Torres Strait Islander people use the term "Blackfella" and its associated forms to refer to Aboriginal Australians.

-Blak culture

-Contemporary Aboriginal arts are sometimes referred to as a "Blak" arts movement, reflected in names such as BlakDance, BlakLash Collective, the title of Thelma Plum's song and album, Better in Blak, the Blak & Bright literary festival in Melbourne, Blak Dot Gallery, Blak Markets and Blak Cabaret.
+"Blak"

-The use of blak is part of a wider social movement (as seen in terms such as "Blaktivism" and "Blak History Month"), after the term was coined in 1991 by photographer and multimedia artist Destiny Deacon, in an exhibition entitled Blak lik mi.
-Using a spelling possibly appropriated from American hip hop or rap, the intention behind it is that it "reclaim[s] historical, representational, symbolical, stereotypical and romanticised notions of Black or Blackness", and expresses taking back power and control within a society that does not give its Indigenous peoples much opportunity for self-determination as individuals and communities.
-Deacon herself said that it was "taking on the 'colonisers' language and flipping it on its head", as an expression of authentic urban Aboriginal identity.
+The term blak is sometimes used as part of a wider social movement (seen in terms such as "Blaktivism" and "Blak History Month").
+The term was coined in 1991 by photographer and multimedia artist Destiny Deacon, in an exhibition entitled Blak lik mi.
+For Deacon's 2004 exhibition at the Museum of Contemporary Art, blak was defined in a museum guide as: "a term used by some Aboriginal people to reclaim historical, representational, symbolical, stereotypical and romanticised notions of Black or Blackness.
+Often used as ammunition or inspiration."
+Deacon said that removing the c from black to "de-weaponise the term 'black cunt'" was "taking on the 'colonisers' language and flipping it on its head".

+Contemporary Aboriginal arts in the 21st century are sometimes referred to as a "Blak" arts movement, expressed in names such as BlakDance, BlakLash Collective, and the title of Thelma Plum's song and album, Better in Blak.
+Melbourne has an annual Blak & Bright literary festival, Blak Dot Gallery, Blak Markets, and Blak Cabaret.